capitalone/CreditOffers-API-reference-app/README.md

 * Retrieve and display card products (Business or Consumer) using the `/credit-offers/products/cards/{cardType}` endpoint
 * Collect customer information and retrieve a list of targeted product offers for display using the `/credit-offers/prequalifications` endpoint
 * Send acknowledgement to Capital One that the targeted product offers have been displayed using the `/credit-offers/prequalifications/{prequalificationId}` endpoint
+* Retrieve and display prequalification summary info using the `/credit-offers/prequalifications-summary` endpoint

 Some additional API features that are **not** directly illustrated by this app include: